-“Company” Kalamazoo IT Limited, a company registered in England and Wales with company number 11426562 whose registered office is Morgan Reach House, 136 Hagley Road, Birmingham, B16 9NX.
+“Company” KIMMIT Ltd, a company registered in England and Wales with company number 13547908, whose registered office is Morgan Reach House, 136 Hagley Road, Birmingham, B16 9NX.
 Kalamazoo IT is a trading name of KIMMIT Ltd

-“Data Protection Act 2018” The United Kingdom Data Protection Act 2018 and all defined terms within that Act and the General Data Protection Regulation ((EU) 2016/679) (“GDPR”).
+“Data Protection” The United Kingdom Data Protection Act 2018 and all defined within that Act and the General Data Protection Regulation ((EU) 2016/679) (“GDPR”).

-“Minimum Term” Minimum term is as stated within The Agreement.
+“Minimum Term” Minimum term is stated within The Agreement.

-“Payment Intervals” The frequency with which payments for the Services are made, as specified in the Agreement
+“Payment Intervals” The frequency with which payments for the Services are made, specified in the Agreement.

 “Services” All services provided under this Agreement.